The #OMN is not a product — It’s a path you walk

 • The rebirth of the Fediverse (Mastodon, PeerTube, Lemmy, etc.) → Now being co-opted by NGOs and #mainstreaming interests

 Each time, the excuse is different, but the result is the same, we hand over power, they take control, we lose everything.
 Until we face the fact that we let this happen, that we were complicit, this cycle won’t stop.
-Every time we fail to call it what it is, the blood-letting/stains keep coming back.
+Every time we fail to call it what it is, the blood-letting/stains soaking back.

-The problem with #NGO and Co-op models, people love to push the same “solutions” that failed before.
+The problem with #NGO and co-op models, people love to push the same “solutions” that failed before.
 Pushing a voluntary project into a hard “not-for-profit” structure kills it, this happened again and again.
 Look at #indymedia.
 It worked because it was messy, decentralized, built from the ground up.
 Run by volunteers, not controlled by a central authority.
 Rooted in the activist base, not an #NGO-funded agenda.
 Then came the push to “formalize” it, and what happened?

 • Funding fights, bureaucracy, infighting.